mattermost/docs/source/upgrade/prepare-to-upgrade-mattermost.rst

 You can run the following SQL queries before the upgrade that obtains a lock on ``Reactions`` table.
 Users' reactions posted during this time won't be reflected in the database until the migrations are complete.
 This is fully backwards-compatible.

-If your connection collation and table collations are different can give error `Illegal mix of collations`.
-The solution is to set the same collation for both connection and the table.
-There are different collations at different levels - connection, database, table, column.
-And due to various reasons, DB administrators can choose to set different collation levels for different objects.
+If your connection collation and table collations are different, this can result in the error `Illegal mix of collations`.
+To resolve this error, set the same collation for both the connection and the table.
+There are different collations at different levels - connection, database, table, column, and database administrators may choose to set different collation levels for different objects.

 .. tabs::